What Is SEO Writing? Here’s Everything About Organic Content

 Because of this, you need to ensure that your digital strategy is synchronized and that your materials work well together.

-Taking Care of Duplicate and Underperforming Pages
+How Do I Take Care of Duplicate and Underperforming Pages?

 Previously we mentioned that you need to check for duplicate content on your website, but you should also identify the articles that are not performing as well as they could be.